 The City provides ongoing support and coordination with area organizations such as Greater Seacoast Community Health to promote access to medical, dental, and mental health services for individuals in need.
 This health organization partners directly with the PHA as well as other community organizations to bring their services to low- and moderate-income residents.
-Additionally, CD staff consult regularly with the Health and Planning & Sustainability Departments; the Workforce Housing Coalition of the Greater Seacoast and its sponsor, The Housing Partnership, a local nonprofit housing organization; and the PHA to ensure that all stakeholders are informed and involved with emergent issues.
+Additionally, CD staff consult regularly with the Health and Planning & Sustainability Departments; the Workforce Housing Coalition of the Greater Seacoast; Home For All, a program of Granite United Way that works to collaboratively develop and implement solutions to homelessness and housing instability; and the PHA to ensure that all stakeholders are informed and involved with emergent issues.